 Aside from the requirements listed above, our coordinators require minimal support from your staff.
 All we ask is that any changes in scheduling or client attendance be communicated with our coordinators in a timely manner.

-Where in Maine do your Education Coordinators travel?
+Where in Maine do your outreach educators travel?

 Our coordinators travel to all counties in the state of Maine.
 We will work with your organization in advance to establish a recurring consultation schedule.